notaryproject/notation/sketch.md

 ![Notary v2 e2e workflow](media/notary-e2e-scenarios.png)

+An outline of the e2e workflow ...
+> TODO: Complete description, based on the [Notary v2 e2e scenarios][nv2-scenarios]

 ## Base Artifacts

 To represent a set of public base artifacts, we will need to create a set of public content signed by their representative entities.